sematext/docs/docs/integration/kubernetes.md

-*   Pod count - Represents the total nodes in the cluster
+*   Pod count - The total nodes in the cluster
 *   Pod restarts - The total number of pods scheduled across nodes
-*   Containers count - Represents the total number ofcontainers
+*   Containers count - The total number ofcontainers
-*   Succeeded pods - Represents the number of pods that are successfully scheduled
+*   Succeeded pods - The number of pods that are successfully scheduled
-*   Failed pods - Represents the number of failed pods
+*   Failed pods - The number of failed pods
-*   Unknown pods - Represents the number of pods that are in unknown state
+*   Unknown pods - The number of pods that are in unknown state
-*   Pending pods - Is the number of pods in pending state
+*   Pending pods - The number of pods in pending state
 *   Running pods - Reflects the current number of running pods